Kerala Anyday: First Stop North Kerala – Wayanad

-These are a series of humorous blog posts by Fabia about her recent travels with her mum (Soraya) on their North Kerala tour.
+These are a series of humorous blog posts by Fabia.
+Recently, she travelled with her mum (Soraya) on their North Kerala tour.
 Their first stop was to see the fabulous Wayanad tourist attractions and they have written about their experiences.
 Fabia and Soraya also run the most wonderful AirBnb in Bombay

 There was one place in India I’d heard so much about,